CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 corporations, and interstate banks.

-over $300 million as outlays for broadcast media increased six fold, from
+to over $300 million as outlays for broadcast media increased six fold,

 1968 Campaign Contributions 8 percent of the voting population gave contributions to local, state, and